Navigating the juxtaposition between commerce and resources for the end of human life

 My Role as Product Designer

 I executed the user research, synthesized themes, and worked on creating the detailed visual designs.
+I was a product design consultant for Reimagine.

 How do we create a trusted online space for end-of-life where vendors and vendees can find solace in?